IntersectMBO/cardano-ledger/shelley/chain-and-ledger/formal-spec/Properties.md

 to a non-NOTHING value.

 **Property**
-Total rewards distributed at the epoch boundary is the amount in the reward pot minus the share calculated for stake pools that did not meet their pledge.
+All members of stake pools that did not meet their pledges will receive zero rewards for the epoch.

 # Block Header Properties